 Hong Kong is actually a collection of several islands, and I used central Hong Kong as a main base to explore these other islands.
 You won’t see recs on must-eat dim sum places or a list of fabulous shopping centres in my upcoming Hong Kong posts, but you’ll see some ideas on places that you can visit around the city centre if you want a bit of a break from the fast paced city life.
 People in Hong Kong seem to move at such a fast pace, even on their off time I feel like I have to run to catch up with them.

 Cheung Chau is about an hour away by ferry and known to have excellent seafood.
-It also had a pretty beautiful sunset which resulted in my most liked instagram photo ever.
+It also had a pretty beautiful sunset which resulted in one of my most liked instagram photos.
+Read more about search for pirate caves and an excellent meal on Cheung Chau.

 But still, despite all these great discoveries, Hong Kong still continues to feel overwhelmingly grey to me.
 The buildings still feel like they’re too close together with too many windows and people packed together.
 Maybe my mind will change some day, but Hong Kong isn’t the place for me, not right now.